Due to more strict measures we kindly ask you to submit your travel reimbursement requests regularly and divide your claims in amounts up to €100.

 How to request reimbursement:

-- Prepare an OV-chipcard overview of the travel costs made for Mastermath courses (please note that you need a registered/personal OV-chipcard).
-Please make sure your overview does not contain any personal travel.
+- Prepare an OV-chipcard overview of the travels including prices made for Mastermath courses (please note that you need a registered/personal OV-chipcard).
+Please make sure your overview contains no private travel.

 - Submit your request using the reimbursement form.

-- We request that you group your reimbursement claims to avoid frequent requests of small transactions.
-As a guideline: please avoid unnecessary reimbursement claims of under 75 euro.
+- We request that you submit your reimbursement claims monthly.
+As a guideline: please avoid reimbursement claims over 100 euro.

 - You will receive reimbursement within 8 weeks.

-- Travel reimbursement for the academic year 2019-2020 closes on 31 July 2020.
+- Travel reimbursement for the current academic year closes on 31 July.
 Please submit your reimbursement requests before that date.